garrynwong/ou-management/README.md

 ____
-you can add or remove users or groups from the remote desktop users for this device from here
+You can add or remove users or groups from Remote Desktop for this device from here

 ![12](https://github.com/user-attachments/assets/4bcabd40-7c77-4f7b-b4ff-023b1fa1cb05)